 Destruction of rainforest habitat to plant oil palm plantations remains the single biggest threat to the survival of south-east Asian rainforest species including orangutans, tigers, rhinos and elephants.

-Consumers can show their support for mandatory labelling of palm oil in food by visiting http://unmaskpalmoil.com/take-action-new-zealand/ and asking David Bennett MP to commit to this essential piece of legislation on 28 April.
+Consumers can show their support for mandatory labelling of palm oil in food by writing to their MP.

 Palm Oil Fast Facts